vivek12345/react-polling/README.md

 # react-ping

-Easy to use polling service with this react component that follows the render props pattern
+Easy to use polling service built with react that follows the render props pattern.

 **Note: Read more about render props here  [Render Props Pattern](https://reactjs.org/docs/render-props.html)**